miketout/VerusServicesSetup/S-NOMP.md

 ## Configuration Instructions

-Shielding is no longer rquired for mined VerusCoins.
+Shielding is no longer required for mined VerusCoins.
 We will need one public address for this.
 Switch to the `veruscoin` user and generate the addresses:

 ```bash
 verus getnewaddress